Dynamically tuneable helicity in twisted electromagnetic resonators: Helical Modes and Frequency Shifting

 \section{Helical Modes and Frequency Shifting}

-~ Not only do the $\psi_{2,1,0}^\pm$ modes in Fig.~\ref{fig:eigenmodes} acquire nonzero $\mathscr{H}_i$ under geometric twisting of the resonator, but they also exhibit symmetric frequency shifts relative to their untwisted counterparts, TM$_{2,1,0}$ and TE$_{2,0,1}$ (see Supp.
-Mat.~\ref{section:rect_resonator_freq}).
-This frequency tuning closely resembles the behavior observed in chiral materials.
+~ Not only do the $\psi_{2,1,0}^\pm$ modes in Fig.~\ref{fig:eigenmodes} acquire nonzero $\mathscr{H}_i$ under geometric twisting of the resonator, but they also exhibit symmetric frequency shifts relative to their non-twisted counterparts, TM$_{2,1,0}$ and TE$_{2,0,1}$ (see Appendix~\ref{section:rect_resonator_freq}).
+This frequency tuning closely resembles the behaviour observed in chiral materials.

-Material chirality is characterized by the dimensionless chirality parameter $\kappa$, which induces magnetoelectric coupling between the electric and magnetic fields according to:
+Material chirality is characterised by the dimensionless chirality parameter $\kappa$, which induces magnetoelectric coupling between the electric $\vec{\mathbf{E}}$ and magnetic $\vec{\mathbf{H}}$ fields according to:

-where $\kappa > 0$ and $\kappa < 0$ correspond to left- and right-handed polarisation rotation in the propagation direction, respectively.
-This symmetry-breaking term results in a nonzero $\mathscr{H}_i$, analogous to that induced by geometric twisting in the cavity.
-Hence, twisting the resonator is analogous to filling the system with an isotropic chiral medium characterized by $\kappa \equiv \kappa_\text{eff}$, relative permittivity $\epsilon_r = 1$, and relative permeability $\mu_r = 1$.